 - ability to pass the Criminal Record Clearance or receive an exemption proving eligibility to work with children.

-Students will be qualified to apply for an Instructional Aide job in public schools.
+Students are qualified to apply for Instructional Aide positions in public schools.

 Upon completion of this program, the student will be able to:

-- apply for an instructional aide job in K-12 public school.
+- apply for an instructional aide position in public school districts.